Narasimha: Prahlada legend

 Hiranyakashipu, once powerful and invincible with the new boon, began to persecute those who were devotees of Vishnu.
 Hiranyakashipu had a son, Prahlada, who disagreed and rebelled against his father.
 Prahlada became a devotee of Vishnu.
 This angered Hiranyakashipu, who tried to kill the boy but with each attempt, Prahlada was protected by Vishnu's mystical power.
 When asked, Prahlada refused to acknowledge his father as the supreme lord of the universe and said that Vishnu is omnipresent.

 Hiranyakashipu pointed to a nearby pillar and asked if 'his Vishnu' is in it and said to his son Prahlada, "O most unfortunate Prahlada, you have always described a supreme being other than me, a supreme being who is above everything, who is the controller of everyone, and who is all-pervading.
 But where is He?
 If He is everywhere, then why is He not present before me in this pillar?"
 Prahlada then answered, "He was, He is, He will be."

 Hiranyakashipu, unable to contain his anger, struck the pillar with his mace.
 Following a tumultuous sound, Vishnu, in the form of Narasimha, emerged from it and attacked Hiranyakashipu in defense of Prahlada.
-The form of Narsimha was chosen to avoid the boon granted to Hiranyakashipu by Brahma.
+The form of Narasimha was chosen to avoid the boon granted to Hiranyakashipu by Brahma.
 According to the boon, Hiranyakashipu could not be killed by a human, deity, or animal.
 Narasimha, being part-human and part-lion, was none of these.
 He confronted Hiranyakashipu at twilight (neither day nor night), on the threshold of a courtyard (neither indoors nor outdoors), and placed him on his lap (neither earth nor space).
 Using his sharp fingernails (neither animate nor inanimate) as weapons, he disemboweled and killed Hiranyakashipu.

 Seeing that Narasimha was in rage, Brahma, Shiva and all of the other gods and goddesses sent Prahlada to pacify him.
 Prahlada prayed to Narasimha, and Ugra Narasimha became the peaceful Soumya Narasimha.

 The Kurma Purana describes the preceding battle between the Vishnu and demonic forces in which he destroys the powerful weapons of asuras and asuris and kills the asuras and asuris.
 According to Soifer, it describes how Prahlada's brothers and sisters, headed by Anuhrada and thousands of other demons, were all led to the valley of death by the man-lion (who was Vishnu as Narasimha) and killed.
 The same episode occurs in the Matsya Purana, several chapters after Narasimha disemboweled and killed Hiranyakashipu.